 It was Aizawa's turn to be confused.
 "What is a Dream Walker?"

 Tsubasa smiles at that.
-"I see you still have a lot to learn about your powers, the world of dreams and the infinite number of worlds beyond your own."
-The teen determines, motioning to the space around them.
+"I see you still have a lot to learn about your powers, the world of dreams and the infinite number of worlds beyond your own," the teen determines, motioning to the space around them.
 Using his sword to point to the faint outline of the hole Aizawa fell through.
-"When you broke through your dream world in the hopes of changing fate through sheer will alone; you Aizawa Shouta became a Dream Walker."
-Tsubasa explained.
+"When you broke through your dream world in the hopes of changing fate through sheer will power alone; you Aizawa Shouta became a Dream Walker," Tsubasa explained.

 Curious eyes watched Aizawa closely.
 "The idea that other worlds exist outside of your own might be difficult to believe, but it is true.
 My family has been traveling between worlds for generations and we've still only visited a small number of them."